Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 If the detergent mars the finish in your test area, then continue without the dish soap.
 If the test area shows no evidence of damage, it’s safe to proceed.
 Mix water and dish soap in a bucket and use this solution to sponge down the entire piece of furniture.
 Do not soak the wood; this is a common mistake.
 Instead, brush the sponge lightly over the surface and don’t let the liquid linger for long.
 Dry thoroughly.

 Though mineral spirits should be harmless to wood finishes, you should still test the treatment on an inconspicuous part of the furniture to make absolutely sure.
-If you see no discoloration, proceed to wipe the furniture down with a the a clean cloth soaked in (but not dripping with) mineral spirits.
+If you see no discoloration, proceed to wipe the furniture down with a the a clean cloth soaked in, but not dripping with, mineral spirits.
 Finish by wiping away any residual cleaner with a water-moistened cloth, inspecting the wood for blemishes as you go.

 In many cases, mineral spirits can remove years of grime.

-STEP 3: Consider refinishing
+Step 3: Consider refinishing the wood.

 Note: Always dust wood furniture with soft, lint-free cloths.
 Avoid feather dusters, because they aren’t as effective and sometimes have sharp quills that may scratch the wood surface.